Explore Fiber Crafting

 Whisk Broom Making

-Join fellow magickally-minded women and enjoy this social gathering to work on your portable fiber craft projects on the third Sunday of every month at 11 a.m. at the Creative Cauldron.
-Enjoy time every month to come together and connect with other fiber witches, and work on embroidery projects, cross stitch, needlepoint, knitting, or any other fiber or textile art you’re crafting that's easily transportable and low-mess.
+Join fellow creatively-minded women for a relaxed social gathering to work on your portable fiber craft projects every month at The Quiet House.
+Enjoy time each month to connect with others and work on embroidery, cross stitch, needlepoint, knitting, or any other fiber or textile art that’s easily transportable and low-mess.

 This is not a workshop; no one will teach a “how-to,” and materials will not be supplied.
-This is an open hour to work on your projects and meet other like-minded women in a relaxing environment.
-There is no charge, just a contribution towards tea & snacks.
+It’s an open hour to focus on your projects, enjoy good company, and share the joy of creating in a calm, supportive environment.

-Donations toward a “community craft basket” of yarn and tools for others to use are gratefully accepted!
+There is no charge—just a contribution toward tea and snacks.
+Donations for a “community craft basket” of yarn and tools for others to use are warmly welcomed!